isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A `thread` is an implementation concept, a way of thinking about the machine.
-A task is an application notion, something you'd like to do, preferably concurrently with other tasks.
+A task is an application notion, something you’d like to do, preferably concurrently with other tasks.
 Application concepts are easier to reason about.

 ##### Example